tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 Specifies that a property is a [concurrency token](https://learn.microsoft.com/en-us/ef/core/saving/concurrency?tabs=fluent-api#application-managed-concurrency-tokens).

-A property configured as a concurrency token is a kind of `record lock`.
+A property configured as a concurrency token is a kind of [record lock](https://en.wikipedia.org/wiki/Record_locking).

 The database column value, of the mapped property, is checked when the entity is updated or deleted, using the `DbContext.SaveChanges()` method.